jaimejim/lecture/src/coapddos.md

 As a danish researcher at [RVAsec](https://www.youtube.com/watch?v=DX68vb2XjdQ&feature=youtu.be&t=19m28s) points out, *the CoAP protocol was not yet mainstream back in 2017, but the number of visible CoAP endpoints has increased rapidly from about `6500` to `220000` between november 2017 and may 2018, to more than `738041` in October 2018*.

 That number has decreased as devices are being patched and today we would find about `436854` running `:~$ shodan count port:5683`, out of which `305051` are in China.
 There are of course orders of magnitude more endpoints that are not openly visible on the Internet.
+As of *20-05-2020* there are `1.276.888` visible CoAP endpoints.

 These attacks are based on the two vulnerabilities of UDP-based protocols mentioned in the [previous section](./udpddos.md).

 ## IP Address Spoofing